 For a loss of rent claim, all paperwork you submit to tribunal or the courts during the termination process – such as breach notices and rental ledger – will help provide the detail of the losses.

 Sometimes a policyholder will be asked to prove they own the items that have been lost, damaged or stolen.
 The best proof of ownership is receipts!
-If receipts are not available, other proof may be accepted such as credit card/bank statements from when the goods were originally purchased, valuations, or photographs of items in the premises.
+If receipts are unavailable, other proof may be accepted such as credit card/bank statements from when the goods were originally purchased, valuations, or photographs of items in the premises.

-This isn’t something to worry about!
 A causation report is pulled together by the repairer and helps insurers to simply identify the cause of damage and make a quick and fully informed decision when it comes to processing a claim.
 The report typically outlines the cause and impact of damage and loss.
 For example, if the cause of damage is storm/rainwater or hail, the repairer will describe how and why the rain or hail entered the property.